An Inconvenient Truth: Technical aspects

-The majority of the movie exhibits Gore delivering his lecture to an audience at a relatively small theater in Los Angeles.
+The majority of the movie shows Gore delivering his lecture to an audience at a relatively small theater in Los Angeles.
 Gore's presentation was delivered on a 70-foot (21 m) digital screen that Bender commissioned specifically for the movie.

 While the bulk of the film was shot on 4:4:4 HDCAM, according to director Guggenheim, a vast array of different film formats were used: "There's 35mm and 16mm.
 A lot of the stuff on the farm I just shot myself on 8mm film.
 We used four Sony F950 HDCAMs for the presentation.
 We shot three different kinds of prosumer HD, both 30 and 24.
 There's MiniDV, there's 3200 black-and-white stills, there's digital stills, some of them emailed on the day they were taken from as far off as Greenland.
 There was three or four different types of animation.
 One of the animators is from New Zealand and emailed me his work.
 There's JPEG stuff."

-Guggenheim says while it would've been a lot easier to use one format, it would not have had the same impact.
+Guggenheim said that while it would have been a lot easier to use one format, it would not have had the same impact.
 "Each format has its own feel and texture and touch.
 For the storytelling of what Gore's memory was like of growing up on the farm, some of this 8mm stuff that I shot is very impressionistic.
 And for some of his memories of his son's accident, these grainy black-and-white stills ... have a feel that contrasted very beautifully with the crisp hi-def HD that we shot.
 Every format was used to its best potential.
 Some of the footage of Katrina has this blown-out video, where the chroma is just blasted, and it looks real muddy, but that too has its own kind of powerful, impactful feeling."